WHAT IS CONTENTION ?

 It is perfectly normal to see throughput speeds that change from day to day, from hour to hour, even from minute to minute.
 A Max connection in the late afternoon would likely see variable speeds due to exchange-side contention.
 The same download at 4am when the network is very quiet might give a very steady download speed.

-Broadband works as it does, and at the low prices we as customers pay, because it works on a shared network.
+Broadband works as it does because it works on a shared network.
 The available capacity on the network is shared out amongst all the customers that are using the Internet at that time.
 This means that at busy times, when more people are using the Internet, each person gets a smaller share of the bandwidth and so lower speeds than when the network is quiet.
 As different people use the Internet in different ways and have different usage patterns, this can mean that the speed you see can be constantly going up and down, especially when it is busy.

 As a general rule so long as your throughput speeds fit within the following bands it is considered to be normal.